-I. Introduction 382 II.
-Overview of Title IX A. Recent History of Title IX B. Non-Athletic Applications of Title IX 1.
-Sexual Harassment 2.
-Employment Practices 383 383 385 385 387 III.
-Suits Under Title IX A. Basic Framework 1.
+I. Inti RODUCTION 390 II.
+Ove A. B. erview of Title IXRecent History of Title IXNon-Athletic Applications of Title IX1.
+Sexual Harassment2.
+Employment Practices 391 391 393 394 395 III.
+Sur A. TS UNDER TITLE IX BASIC FRAMEWORK 1.
 Participation Opportunities 2.
 Qualification as a Sport 3.
-Scholarships, Treatment, and Benefits B. Increased Opportunities for Participation in Team Sports C. Discrimination Against Transgender Student-Athletes D. Discrimination Against Coaches and Other Athletic Officials E. Booster Clubs, Private Sponsorship, and Revenue-Producing 387 389 389 393 395 395 396 400 SPORTS.
-F. RETALIATION AGAINST WHISTLEBLOWERS.
+Scholarships, Treatment, and Benefits 396 398 398 401 403 В. С. INCREASED OPPORTUNITIES FOR PARTICIPATION IN TEAM SPORTS DISCRIMINATION AGAINST TRANSGENDER STUDENT-ATHLETES 404 405 D. DISCRIMINATION AGAINST COACHES AND OTHER ATHLETIC OFFICIALS 408 E. BOOSTER CLUBS, PRIVATE SPONSORSHIP, AND REVENUE-PRODUCING SPORTS.
+409 F. G. RETALIATION AGAINST WHISTLEBLOWERS.
 1. Failure of Jackson v.
 Birmingham in the Lower Courts.
-2. Jackson's Success in the Supreme Court.
-3. The Impact of Jackson.
-G. ALTERNATIVE CONSTITUTIONAL CLAIMS.
-400 402 402 403 404 405 IV.
-TITLE IX ADMINISTRATION AND ENFORCEMENT.
-A. THE GOVERNMENT'S ROLE IN ADMINISTERING TITLE IX 1.
+2. Jackson's Success in the Supreme Court 3.
+The Impact of Jackson ALTERNATIVE CONSTITUTIONAL CLAIMS 410 411 412 412 412 414 IV.
+TITLE IX ADMINISTRATION AND ENFORCEMENT 414 A. THE GOVERNMENT'S ROLE IN ADMINISTERING TITLE IX 1.
 Remedies Available 2.
-Recent Administrative Developments.
-B. PRIVATE CAUSES OF ACTION 1.
+Recent Administrative Developments 415 415 416 В. PRIVATE CAUSES OF ACTION 1.
 Parties a.
 Proper Plaintiffs b.
 Proper Defendants 2.
-Remedies in a Private Cause of Action.
-405 406 406 407 408 408 408 409 410 V Conclusion 414
+Remedies in a Private Cause of Action 417 418 418 419 419 V. Con NCLUSION 423

-I. Introduction
+I. INTRODUCTION

-Congress passed Title IX of the 1972 Education Amendments (Title IX or the Act) to end sex-based discrimination in education.1 Title IX states, "[no] person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance"2 The Act is most widely known for its application to sports, specifically in expanding opportunities for female athletes, though it also applies in situations involving sexual harassment and employment discrimination.
-While the Act never explicitly addresses athletics, prior to the passage of the Act, athletics were recognized as a part of the educational process and subject to the Equal Protection Clause of the Fourteenth Amendment.3
+Congress passed Title IX of the 1972 Education Amendments (Title IX or the Act) to end sex-based discrimination in education.
+Title IX states, "[no] person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance . . . ."
+The Act is most widely known for its application to sports, specifically in expanding opportunities for female athletes, though it also applies in situations involving sexual harassment and employment discrimination.
+While the Act never explicitly addresses athletics, prior to the passage of the Act, athletics were recognized as a part of the educational process and subject to the Equal Protection Clause of the Fourteenth Amendment.

 Title IX has greatly impacted female participation in athletics.
-The number of female high school athletes increased from less than 300,000 in 1972 to nearly 3.5 million in the 2018-2019 school year, though participation dropped from 2021-2022.4 At the collegiate level, six times more women compete in athletics now than before the Act was passed.5 Though no transgender student athlete has brought a Title IX case thus far, scholars have articulated a legal theory by which a transgender student athlete could sue the National Collegiate Athletic Association (NCAA) under a theory of sex-discrimination.6 While the Biden Administration has largely withdrawn federal guidelines that deemed transgender athletes' participation in sports a Title IX violation, such discrimination lawsuits may be imminent given the Supreme Court's decision in Bostock v.
-Clayton County and the wave of state laws restricting rights for transgender youth proposed and passed from 2020-2022.7
+The number of female high school athletes increased from less than 300,000 in 1972 to nearly 3.5 million in the 2018-2019 school year, though participation dropped from 2021-2022.
+Participation rose for the 2022-2023 school year, but remains below its pre-pandemic peak.
+At the collegiate level, six times more women compete in athletics now than before the Act was passed.
+Though no transgender student athlete has brought a Title IX case thus far, scholars have articulated a legal theory by which a transgender student athlete could sue the National Collegiate Athletic Association (NCAA) under a theory of sex-discrimination.
+While the Biden Administration has largely withdrawn federal guidelines that deemed it a Title IX violation to allow transgender athletes to participate in sports, such discrimination lawsuits may be imminent given the Supreme Court's decision in Bostock v.
+Clayton County and the wave of state laws restricting rights for transgender youth proposed and passed from 2020-2023.